abpframework/abp/docs/en/Community-Articles/2023-01-30-How-To-Contribute-To-a-Open-Source-Software/how-can-I-contribute-to-open-source-projects-on-github.md

 ## Feature Requests
 If you have a feature idea for the framework or modules, create an issue on GitHub or attend an existing discussion.
 Then you can implement it if it's embraced by the community.

-## How to Contribute to a Open Source Software?
+## How to Contribute to an Open Source Software?
 There are some steps to contribute to OSS projects.
 You can follow the steps below.

 ## Step 1: Fork the Project